tychosoft/tychoext/FEATURES.md

 ## scan.cs

-The ScanFile and ScanDir classes are used to execute lambda functors from each line of a text file or each entry in a directory.
+The ScanFile and ScanDir classes are used to execute lambda functions from each line of a text file or each entry in a directory.
 The idea behind this is found in the behavior of the Ruby file library.